 So, the moment of truth: I made a recording of my own GFA-535’s speaker outputs, with the inputs shorted.
 First, wired as original.
 Then, I installed the new board and took a new set of measurements.
 Here’s before and after, with the “after” shown in green, and shifted to the right.
 It’s a little hard to read because of the overlay.

 The left channel.
 A nice improvement!
 The fundamental and second harmonic are down a couple db, but the higher harmonics are down as much as 8db!
 Woo!

 But that’s nothing.
 Check out the right channel!

 Notice how it’s the odd-order harmonics that are massively reduced.
 Most of the even-order harmonics are actually slightly increased, even though the overall noise level is much lower.
 The large odd-order harmonics seen with the OEM arrangement supports the hypothesis that the noise is getting injected into the negative feedback loop.

 Amazing.
 Hooked up to speakers, there is near silence.
 No buzz.
 I have to put my ear right up next to the speaker to hear anything at all.

 Besides the FFT, just listening to it shows the obvious improvement.
 The levels in the recording are unchanged.

 It’s not just less buzz, it’s actually more pleasant to listen to, with its even-order harmonics.

-Complete power supply kits with all components included are available for $120.
 Installation is an intermediate level electronics project with some danger of shock from mains voltage.
 Please be careful.
 Read and watch all the internet things on the subject.
 Rod Elliot covers the topic thoroughly as usual.

 Contact me here if you want one… I’ll provide some more detailed installation instructions in the future, but in the meantime, we can discuss the finer points via email or phone.